kk415kk/dynamic-scc-algorithm/README.md

    \--- C ---/       /
         \-----------/

   The edge (B,D) bridged the component {A, B, C} to the component {D} and was an inter-component edge in G1.
 (D,C) was an inserted edge and was not present in G1.
-The insertion of (D,C) created a new super-component {A, B, C, D}.
-Therefore, the dynamic edge set H2 is {(B,D), (D,C)}, satisfying the criteria discussed above.
+The insertion of (D,C) created a new su -per-component {A, B, C, D}.
+Therefore, the dynamic edge set H2 is {(B,D), (D,C)}, satisfying the cr -iteria discussed above.
 </pre>